 Dr. Daniel Hoover is a clinical child and adolescent psychologist at the Center for Child and Family Traumatic Stress at Kennedy Krieger Institute.
 He originated and oversees the Horizons Clinic, a group of staff developing and applying innovative treatments for children with autism, intellectual and developmental disorders, who are affected by childhood abuse and trauma.
 Dr. Hoover provides assessment and treatment to children and families and directs the center’s psychology training programs.
-He holds a faculty position in the psychiatry department of Johns Hopkins School of Medicine.
+He is an assistant professor in the Psychiatry Department at The Johns Hopkins University School of Medicine.

 Dr. Hoover received his doctoral degree in clinical psychology from the University of Kentucky in 1992.
 He then completed a two-year postdoctoral fellowship in child and adolescent psychology at the Karl Menninger School of Psychiatry in Topeka, Kansas.
 Remaining on the faculty of the Menninger Clinic for 15 years, he served as director of the child psychology department and director of psychology training, as well as team leader in the inpatient adolescent treatment program.
 He was appointed associate professor at Baylor College of Medicine when the Menninger Clinic moved to Houston, Texas.
 Before joining Kennedy Krieger Institute in 2011, Dr. Hoover served as psychology supervisor and director of wraparound services for the Delaware State Division of Prevention and Behavioral Health.
 He continues in part-time private practice in Delaware where he resides.
 Dr. Hoover is board certified in clinical child and adolescent psychology through the American Board of Professional Psychology and is licensed in Delaware and Maryland.